INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 Applications developed using PaaS may be used privately by just one or a few users within a particular company.
 However, they can also be offered free or for-a-fee to anybody on the web.
 This means that if you have a great idea for a new online application then you can use PaaS to turn it into a reality.

 Several cloud suppliers now offer PaaS tools.
-Most notably these include Google App Engine, Microsoft Windows Azure, and Force.com.
+These notably include Google App Engine, Microsoft Azure, and Force.com.
 All such offerings effectively provide their customers with a box of cloud computing Lego.
 New applications are then constructed from the plastic bricks on offer.
 With Force.com, some applications can even be built using a simple drag-and-drop interface.
 Relatively non-technical people can therefore create new online applications very quickly.
 Indeed, Force.com claim that their "simplified programming model and cloud-based environment mean [customers] can build and run applications five times faster, at about half the cost of traditional software platforms".
-Google App Engine and Force.com also allow an initial application to be created for free!

 Whilst PaaS is great in many situations, its users do need to be mindful of the involved flexibility verses power trade-off.
 What this means is that whilst PaaS makes it relatively easy to create new online applications, users are nevertheless constrained by the particular programming languages and tools provided by their PaaS supplier.
 In other words, PaaS vendors have total control over which Lego bricks they allow their customers to build with.
 Whilst this ensures that applications built using the tools on offer will always function correctly, it is nevertheless restrictive.
 It is for this reason that many companies and some individuals choose to cloud compute at the infrastructure level.